Yolandayx929/adaptive-edge-BCM/README.md

 # Code

-The package versions to implement are code are as follows:
+The package versions to implement our code are as follows:
 ```
 python            3.8.10
 python-igraph     0.11.4